FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Soil Preperation.en.md

+---
+title: Soil Preparation
+description: Learn the best practices for preparing soil before planting camelina to ensure optimal growth and yield.
+---
 # Soil Preparation

 Direct sowing is preferred to conserve moisture, while shallow cultivation should only be done to maintain soil moisture.
 Over-cultivation should be avoided.